bcbi/PredictMD.jl/README.md

 /></a>
 </p>

 [PredictMD](https://predictmd.net) is a free and open-source Julia package that provides a uniform interface for machine learning.

 PredictMD makes it easy to automate machine learning workflows and create reproducible machine learning pipelines.

-It is the official machine learning package of the Brown Center for Biomedical Informatics (BCBI).
+It is the official machine learning framework of the [Brown Center for Biomedical Informatics](https://github.com/bcbi).

 | Table of Contents |
 | ----------------- |